Newsletter

 RESUMING OUR HOPE CIRCLE MEETINGS

-LUNCH BUNCH will meet at the Kitchen Door, 610 First St., on Thursday, May 22 at 12:45 p.m.
+LUNCH BUNCH will meet at the Biscuit BBQ 966 Pearl St., on Thursday, June 26 at 12:45 p.m.
 Call Carol Holmes for reservations.

 Thank you to the members of our congregation that have been sending in your contributions to the church office.
 It is much appreciated.
 Your financial giving to NVLC is still necessary for us to maintain needs of the congregation.
 Remember, that although we did not provide boxes of offering envelopes, as in past years, we still have the opportunity to make special offerings for special occasions, any occasion that is special to you!